 - A history of weight cycling increased the risk of ADL difficulty by 28%, which is similar to those for diabetes and cancer

-- After adjusting for age, sex, race, height, education, self-reported health, current smoking, diabetes, HF, claudication, stroke, cancer, weight loss, weight variability and weight cycling were all associated with increased risk of mortality.
+- After adjusting for age, sex, race, height, education, self-reported health, current smoking, diabetes, CHF, claudication, stroke, cancer, weight loss, weight variability and weight cycling were all associated with increased risk of mortality.

 Table.
 Adjusted* Hazard Ratios of Weight Summaries by Outcome

 Mean weight, per 32 pounds

 1.14 (1.07, 1.22); 1.11 (1.04, 1.19)